 Taste: Blackcurrant, Berries, Bread, Honey & Pepper.

-Value for Money: It’s not particularly expensive (though it isn’t a full size bottle, annoyingly) but at roughly the same price as many single malts, I do wonder quite what the appeal of such a bottle is.
+Thoughts: A bottle of this stuff isn’t particularly expensive (although it also isn’t a full size bottle, annoyingly).
+At roughly the same price as many single malts, however, I do wonder quite what the appeal would be.

 Introduced in 2010, Brukswhisky is matured predominantly in bourbon barrels with a small amount of ex-sherry wood thrown into the mix.
 Bottled at 41.4% abv, it is available in the UK for around £40.